laniyadapo/housepricingportfolio/README.md

 </p>

 The jupyter notebook in this repo is procedural, it contains explanation of all the steps and respective findings with the use of markdowns.
 This readme will give a summary of the steps and results of the project.

+Project was split into 3 different notebooks for easy review.

+### - House Pricing Prediction Data Cleaning Notebook 1 of 3:
 ### PROBLEM DEFINITION
 Buying a home is easy!
 I never feel like bursting out in tears!
 Said no one ever.
 Every one needs an enjoyable, happy place where you can live, laugh and learn.
 This is usually called HOME.
 Getting the correct evaluation for a house is very important as it is a major investment that is consequential for both the buyers and sellers.